Get

 1. The Two Corgi Breeds Were Once Considered a Single One

 We’re fortunate to have the Cardigan Welsh Corgi.
-The American Kennel Club (AKC) considered the Pembroke and Cardigan to be one breed.
-Interbreeding was permitted for a while.
+The American Kennel Club once considered the Pembroke and Cardigan to be a single breed, and interbreeding was permitted for a while.
 It wasn’t until 1934 that each dog received their own status.

 2. The Corgi Is Appropriately Named

-The word “Corgi” comes from the Welsh words “cor” and “ci,” which means “dwarf dog.”
+The word “Corgi” comes from the Welsh words “cor” and “gi,” which means “dwarf dog.”

 3. Being Short Comes in Handy for the Cardigan Welsh Corgi

 Being short would seem to be a disadvantage.
-However, the Corgi’s size is an asset when it comes to being kicked.
-Cattle may lash out as the heel-nipping herding method this pup uses to control the livestock.
-A Corgi can avoid getting struck and incurring a cow’s wrath.
+However, the Corgi’s size is an asset when it comes to avoiding being kicked.
+Cattle may lash out due to the heel-nipping herding method that this pup uses to control livestock.
+The small Corgi can avoid getting struck.

 Blue Merle Cardigan Welsh Corgi Dog Playing In Green Summer Grass